 I've also seen engineers buy the oddest things because they thought they were cool.
 They had nothing to do with their brand, but the engineer was like a retriever with a stick.
 He just had to have that new shiny thing.
 Unfortunately, personal taste often trumps good marketing sense.

-Tip: Think of purchasing them from your customer's point of view instead of your own.
+Pro Tip: Think of purchasing them from your customer's point of view instead of your own.

+A lack of consistency can easily lead to a lack of trust.
 For example, we have had more than one large client with several verticals who are poster children for this issue.

 They looked more like a home improvement project than what they wanted to project as a brand to their audience.

 The seemingly unconnected issues led to losses in productivity, negatively affecting employee morale, resulting in lost business and more than one product recall and redo.
-All of this because there were too many guides (agencies) and no brand guide.
+All this because there were too many guides (agencies) and no brand guide.

 Create a brand guide for consistency, and stick to it!